-Croft Centre Groups Fun activities for children and young people who are eligible for services from the Disabled Children's Social Care Team Annual 5- 18yrs Assessment and referral by social worker or specialist family support worker.
-Will be considered by Panel Moor Lane Centre Groups Fun activities for children and young people who are eligible for services from the Disabled Children's Social Care Team Annual 5-18yrs Assessment and referral by social worker or specialist family support worker.
-Will be considered by Panel Saturday Group Fun activities for children and young people who are eligible for services from the Disabled Children's Social Care Team Annual 8-18yrs Assessment and referral by social worker or specialist family support worker.
-Will be considered by Panel Home & Community Support One-to-one support in the home and in the community for children and young people who are eligible for services from the Disabled Children's Social Care Team Annual 0-18yrs Assessment and referral by social worker or specialist family support worker.
-Will be considered by Panel Family Link Overnight short break in foster carers home for children and young people who are eligible for services from the Disabled Children's Social Care Team Annual 0-18yrs Assessment and referral by Social Worker or Specialist Family Support Worker.
-Will be considered by Panel

-Warren Park Overnight short breaks for children and young people who are eligible for services from the Disabled Children's Social Care Team Annual 8-18yrs Assessment and referral by social worker or specialist family support worker.
-Will be considered by Panel High Ashurst Weekend overnight short breaks for children and young people who are eligible for services from the Disabled Children's Social Care Team Annual 8-18yrs Assessment and referral by social worker or specialist family support worker.
-Will be considered by Panel Croft Cottage Overnight short breaks for children and young people who are eligible for services from the Disabled Children's Social Care Team Annual 5-18yrs Assessment and referral by social worker or specialist family support worker.
-Will be considered by Panel
+Croft Centre Groups Fun activities for children and young people who are eligible for services from the Disabled Children's Social Care Team Annual 5 to 17 years Assessment and referral by social worker or specialist family support worker.
+Will be considered by Panel Wheelchair accessible Moor Lane Centre Groups Fun activities for children and young people who are eligible for services from the Disabled Children's Social Care Team Annual 5 to 17 years Assessment and referral by social worker or specialist family support worker.
+Will be considered by Panel Wheelchair accessible Saturday Group Fun activities for children and young people who are eligible for services from the Disabled Children's Social Care Team Annual 8 to 17 years Assessment and referral by social worker or specialist family support worker.
+Will be considered by Panel Wheelchair accessible Home & Community Support One-to-one support in the home and in the community for children and young people who are eligible for services from the Disabled Children's Social Care Team Annual 0 to 17 years Assessment and referral by social worker or specialist family support worker.
+Will be considered by Panel Wheelchair accessible Family Link Overnight short break in foster carers home for children and young people who are eligible for services from the Disabled Children's Social Care Team Annual 0 to 17 years Assessment and referral by Social Worker or specialist Family Support Worker.
+Will be considered by Panel Warren Park Overnight short breaks for children and young people who are eligible for Annual 8 to 17 years Assessment and referral by social worker or specialist Wheelchair accessible services from the Disabled Children's Social Care Team family support worker.
+Will be considered by Panel High Ashurst Weekend overnight short breaks for children and young people who are eligible for services from the Disabled Children's Social Care Team Annual 8 to 17 years Assessment and referral by social worker or specialist family support worker.
+Will be considered by Panel Wheelchair accessible Croft Cottage Overnight short breaks for children and young people who are eligible for services from the Disabled Children's Social Care Team Annual 5 to 17 years Assessment and referral by social worker or specialist family support worker.
+Will be considered by Panel Wheelchair accessible Direct Payments Children and young people who meet the eligibility criteria for services from the Disabled Children's Social Work Team can receive direct payments or personal budgets.
+This funding can be used to provide a short break.
+Annual (monthly) 0 to 17 years Assessment and referral by social worker or specialist family support worker.
+Will be considered by Panel See Appendix B on page 24 for frequently asked questions and answers.
+Wheelchair accessible

 The Local Offer provides information on additional universal activities which take place across the boroughs of Kingston, Richmond and surrounding areas.

-Further information on all short breaks can be found using the search tool on the AfC Local Offer: www.afcinfo.org.uk/local\offer
+Further information on all short breaks can be found using the search tool on the AfC Local Offer: www.kr.afcinfo.org.uk/local_offer